 Bart E. Volkmer.
 Mr. Volkmer has served as our Chief Legal Officer since January 2020.
 From June 2016 to January 2020, Mr. Volkmer served as our General Counsel and from August 2011 to June 2016, Mr. Volkmer served as our Head of Litigation & Regulatory.
-Prior to joining Dropbox, Mr. Volkmer practiced law at Wilson Sonsini Goodrich & Rosati, a law firm, from 2003-2011, where he counseled early-stage and established technology companies.
+Prior to joining Dropbox, Mr. Volkmer practiced law at Wilson Sonsini Goodrich & Rosati, a law firm, from 2003 to 2011, where he counseled early-stage and established technology companies.
 Mr. Volkmer holds a J.D. from Santa Clara University School of Law and a B.A. in English from Creighton University.

 Timothy Young.
-Timothy Young has served as our Senior Vice President and General Manager, Core Dropbox since October 2019.
+Timothy Young has served as our President since November 2020.
+From October 2019 to November 2020, Mr. Young served as our Senior Vice President and General Manager, Core Dropbox.
 Mr. Young has extensive experience managing, growing and investing in technology companies.
 Prior to joining Dropbox and since January 2015, Mr. Young has served as a Founder of Hidden Hand Capital, which invests in early stage technology companies.
 Prior to founding Hidden Hand Capital, from May 2011 to September 2014, he was Vice President of Product and Engineering at VMware, a cloud infrastructure and digital workspace company, where he led product development and strategic product planning for cloud and mobile applications.
 From June 2005 to May 2011, he was the Founder and CEO of Socialcast, which was acquired by VMware.
 From December 2009 to December 2010, he was a Co-Founder of about.me, which was acquired by AOL.
 Mr. Young attended the University of California, Riverside, where he studied Computer Science.